 Nick Seierup designs architecture that celebrates the modern public realm, redefining socially relevant public places and institutions through his committed focus on the fundamental issues of community, context and culture.
-Nick oversees a wide variety of project types throughout the world including large university, civic, mixed-use, science + technology and healthcare, with a particular expertise in justice facilities.
+Nick oversees a wide variety of project types throughout the world including academic medical center, higher education, civic, mixed-use, science + technology and healthcare work, with a particular expertise in significant additions to existing hospital environments.

 Nick’s tenure at Perkins+Will continues a career spanning eight years in the office of iconoclast Eric Owen Moss and six years as a Principal with the renowned Steven Ehrlich Architects.
 He served for 18 years as Design Director of the P+W Los Angeles office, and is now focusing on key strategic clients and projects.
 His design work at Perkins+Will is recognized with more than 75 national, regional and local honor awards, including 50 from the American Institute of Architects.